papivot/pace-docs/docker-fundamentals.en.md

 ## Docker installation

-**Note**: Most of the demos in this section are based on Ubuntu 18.04 running as an t2.medium EC2 instance.
+**Note**: Most of the demos in this section are based on Ubuntu 18.04 running as an t2.medium EC2 instance or similar.
 Please modify your environment accordingly.

 #### Step1 - Update apt
 >`sudo apt-get update`